nopSolutions/nopCommerce-Docs/en/developer/tutorials/description-of-settings-from-appsettings-json-file-and-NopConfig-class.md

 * **AzureBlobStorageEndPoint:** This setting also expects a string value.
 Here we need to set the end point for Azure BLOB storage.
 * **AzureBlobStorageAppendContainerName:** This setting expects a boolean value.
 Set the value to "**true**" or "**false**" on the basis of whether the Container Name is appended to the `AzureBlobStorageEndPoint` when constructing the url.

+* **Data Protection Keys**
+    * **UseAzureBlobStorageToStoreDataProtectionKeys:** This setting expects a boolean value.
+Set the value to "**true** if you want to use the Windows Azure BLOB storage for Data Protection Keys (the UseRedisToStoreDataProtectionKeys option should be disabled)
+    * **AzureBlobStorageContainerNameForDataProtectionKeys:** This setting expects a string value.
+Here you need to set up a Azure container name for storing Data Prtection Keys (this container should be separate from the container used for media and should be Private)
+    * **AzureKeyVaultIdForDataProtectionKeys:** This **optional** setting also expects a string value.
+Set the Azure key vault ID if you need to encrypt the Data Protection Keys

 #### Redis

 nopCommerce supports *Redis* out of the box.
 In order to enable the `Redis` in our application we must set appropriate value for the following settings.
 For more information about [Redis](https://azure.microsoft.com/documentation/articles/cache-dotnet-how-to-use-azure-redis-cache).